-9. In the Create a version wizard, enter v1.0 in the Name field and an optional description.
+9. In the Create a version wizard, enter v1.0 in the Version name field and an optional description.

-10. Click on Create Version.
+10. Click on Create Version

 This will create the new version of your service and will take you to the Confirmation & options panel of the Create a version wizard.
-You can control access, modify permissions, and publish the automation service from this panel, however for this Lab we will publish the automation service from Business Automation Studio.
+You can control access, modify permissions, and publish the automation service from this panel.
+However, for this lab we will publish the automation service from Business Automation Studio.

-11. Click the Done button to exit the Create a version wizard.
+11. Click the Done button to exit the Create a version wizard